Sunday, 9 November 2025

 As the founder of the Babishai Niwe Poetry Foundation, my heart has scaled the emotional heigts of despair and experienced the elevated elations of triumph.
 I have walked miles to deliver invitation cards and meet journalists and sat for hours with individuals in restaurants delivering proposals.

-I knew that Doris shared these values of preparation with me.
+I knew that the team shared these values of preparation with me.
 How did I know?
-Because I trained her.
-I trust people whom I have trained and have been tested.
+I just knew.
+Their mannerisms reflected it.

-Doris embodies thoroughness.
-She grasped her task with such alacrity that pleasantly surprised me at every turn.
-She asked questions, reached out to the individual poets, visited the venue and inquired about the guest list.
+The team members embody thoroughness.
+They grasped the task with such alacrity that pleasantly surprised me at every turn.
+Theyasked questions, reached out to the individual poets, visited the venue and inquired about the guest list.

 Beverley N Nsengiyunva